Monday morning, November 27, 1899

 “Don’t let the boys get in Albert’s way.”

 Caleb sees Dowdy’s mare.
-Pulls hand away from Stella and runs closer.
-Man sits on stool behind Nellie holding her hoof on his lap.
+Pulls hand from Stella and goes closer.
+Man sits on stool with only three legs with Nellie’s back foot on lap.

 Stella yells, “Caleb, stay back.”